uppes/coroutine/README.md

 const DS = DIRECTORY_SEPARATOR;

 /**
- * Makes an resolvable function from label name that's callable with `await` */
+ * Makes an resolvable function from label name that's callable with `away` */
 \async(string $labelFunction, $asyncFunction);

 /**
- * Add/schedule an `yield`-ing `function/callable/task` for execution.
+ * Add/schedule an `yield`-ing `function/callable/task` for background execution.
  * Will immediately return an `int`, and continue to the next instruction.
  * Returns an task Id
  * - This function needs to be prefixed with `yield`
  *
  * @see https://docs.python.org/3.7/library/asyncio-task.html#asyncio.create_task
  */
-yield \await($awaitedFunction, ...$args) ;
+yield \away($awaitedFunction, ...$args) ;

 /**
+ * Performs a clean application exit and shutdown.
+ * - This function needs to be prefixed with `yield` */ yield \shutdown()

+/**
- * Wrap the callable with `yield`, this makes sure every callable is a generator function,
+ * Wrap the callable with `yield`, this insure the first attempt to execute will behave
- * and will switch at least once without actually executing.
+ * like a generator function, will switch at least once without actually executing, return object instead.
- * This function is used by `await` not really called directly.
+ * This function is used by `away` not really called directly.
  *
  * @see https://docs.python.org/3.7/library/asyncio-task.html#awaitables
  */